padraignix/padraignix.github.io/_posts/2022-4-16-ibm-quantum-challenge-africa2021.md

 ---
 layout:     post
-title2:     Quantum Computing - IBM Quantum Challenge - Africa 2021
+title2:     Quantum Computing - Qiskit Quantum Challenge - Africa 2021
-title:      IBM Quantum Challenge - Africa 2021
+title:      Qiskit Quantum Challenge - Africa 2021
 date:       2022-04-16 08:00:00 -0400
-summary:    Overview and walkthrough of the IBM Africa 2021 Quantum Challenge with a focus on how the challenges were solved and lessons learned.
+summary:    Overview and walkthrough of the IBM Qiskit Africa 2021 Quantum Challenge with a focus on how the challenges were solved and lessons learned.
 categories: [quantum-computing]
 thumbnail:  microchip
 math: true